laurenhamann/book-blog/content/blog/reviews/Atomic Habits/index.md

 ## Book Description

-A revolutionary system to get 1 per cent better every day
+A revolutionary system to get 1 percent better every day

 People think when you want to change your life, you need to think big.
 But world-renowned habits expert James Clear has discovered another way.
 He knows that real change comes from the compound effect of hundreds of small decisions – doing two push-ups a day, waking up five minutes early, or holding a single short phone call.